 Strengths: Platform approach with AI apps and workflows, multi-model strategy, industry solutions.

-Limitations: No transparent pricing, lower public visibility than DeutschlandGPT or Langdock, MCP and n8n support not documented.
+Limitations: Prices on request, MCP and n8n support not publicly documented.

 Target audience: Companies that want to use AI not only as a chat tool but as a platform with various business applications.
 Detailed comparison in CompanyGPT vs. Neuland.ai.

-Why CompanyGPT is the better choice: Transparent terms instead of “on request”, no per-user licence, native MCP and n8n support, and specialised AI lawyer compliance in the setup fee.
+Why CompanyGPT is the better choice: No per-user licence, native MCP and n8n support, and specialised AI lawyer compliance in the setup fee.
 At 200 or 1,000 users CompanyGPT stays structurally on a maintenance-based fixed-price model instead of scaling linearly with headcount – industry-specific solutions are delivered through companyRAG plus n8n templates without licence cost growing with them.

 Telekom Business GPT (Deutsche Telekom)